magnusdv/forrel/README.md

 The goal of **forrel** is to provide forensic pedigree computations and relatedness inference from genetic marker data.
-The **forrel** package is part of the **ped suite**, a collection of R packages for pedigree analysis.
+The **forrel** package is part of the **pedsuite**, a collection of R packages for pedigree analysis.

 The most important analyses currently supported by **forrel** are:

 - Likelihood ratio (LR) computations for relationship testing
--   Pairwise relatedness inference: Estimation of IBD coefficients (both *κ* and *Δ*) from marker data
+- Pairwise relatedness inference: Estimation of IBD coefficients (both
+  $\kappa$ and $\Delta$) from marker data
 - Visualisation of IBD coefficients in the IBD triangle
 - Simulation of marker genotypes.
 Unconditional or conditional on known genotypes
 - Power analysis for relationship testing: LR distributions, exclusion power (EP) and inclusion power (IP)
 - Tailor-made functions for power analysis in family reunion cases:
   - `missingPersonPlot()`
   - `missingPersonEP()`
   - `missingPersonIP()`
   - `MPPsims()`
   - `powerPlot()`
 - Import of pedigree data and frequency databases from the `Familias` software.

 ## Installation